Italic type: History

-Italic type was first used by Aldus Manutius and his press in Venice in 1500.
+Italic type was first used by printer and humanist Aldus Manutius and his press in Venice in 1500.

 Manutius intended his italic type to be used not for emphasis but for the text of small, easily carried editions of popular books (often poetry), replicating the style of handwritten manuscripts of the period.
 The choice of using italic type, rather than the roman type in general use at the time, was apparently made to suggest informality in editions designed for leisure reading.
-Manutius' italic type was cut by his punchcutter Francesco Griffo (who later following a dispute with Manutius claimed to have conceived it).
+Manutius' italic type was cut by his punchcutter Francesco Griffo (who later, following a dispute with Manutius, claimed to have conceived it).
 It replicated handwriting of the period following from the style of Niccolò de' Niccoli, possibly even Manutius' own.

 The first use in a complete volume was a 1501 edition of Virgil dedicated to Italy, although it had been briefly used in the frontispiece of a 1500 edition of Catherine of Siena's letters.
 In 1501, Aldus wrote to his friend Scipio:

 Manutius' italic was different in some ways from modern italics, being conceived for the specific use of replicating the layout of contemporary calligraphers like Pomponio Leto and Bartolomeo Sanvito.
 The capital letters were upright capitals on the model of Roman square capitals, shorter than the ascending lower-case italic letters, and were used at the start of each line followed by a clear space before the first lower-case letter.
 While modern italics are often more condensed than roman types, historian Harry Carter describes Manutius' italic as about the same width as roman type.
 To replicate handwriting, Griffo cut at least sixty-five tied letters (ligatures) in the Aldine Dante and Virgil of 1501.
 Italic typefaces of the following century used varying but reduced numbers of ligatures.

 Italic type rapidly became very popular and was widely (and inaccurately) imitated.
 The Venetian Senate gave Aldus exclusive right to its use, a patent confirmed by three successive Popes, but it was widely counterfeited as early as 1502.
-Griffo, who had left Venice in a business dispute, cut a version for printer Girolamo "Gershom" Soncino, and other copies appeared in Italy and in Lyons.
+Griffo, who had left Venice in a business dispute, cut a version for printer Girolamo "Gershom" Soncino, and other copies appeared in Italy and in Lyon.
 The Italians called the character Aldino, while others called it Italic.
 Italics spread rapidly; historian H. D. L. Vervliet dates the first production of italics in Paris to 1512.
 Some printers of Northern Europe used home-made supplements to add characters not used in Italian, or mated it to alternative capitals, including Gothic ones.